13 Aggregation and weighting

 13.4 COINr implementation

-The COINr code for aggregation can be found in the f_build_index() function.
-The following is an extract:
+The COINr code for aggregation can be found in the f_build_index()

 # aggregate

-coin <- COINr::Aggregate(coin, dset = "Normalised", f_ag = agg_method)
+<- COINr::Aggregate(coin, dset = "Normalised", f_ag = agg_method)

 # generate results tables

-coin <- f_generate_results(coin)
+<- f_generate_results(coin)

 # add severity level df

-coin <- f_make_severity_level_dset(coin)
+<- f_make_severity_level_dset(coin) coin

 The full code can be found on GitHub.